jsgroth/jgenesis/ARCHITECTURE.md

 ### `m68000-emu`

 Instruction-based emulation core for the Motorola 68000 CPU, which is used in the Genesis and the Sega CD.

+### `mos6502-emu`

+Cycle-based emulation core for the MOS 6502 CPU, which is used in the NES.

 ### `wdc65816-emu`